Alternative Minimum Tax

 A significant AMT adjustment affecting many Silicon Valley executives is the spread between the fair market value and the option price for stock acquired using incentive stock options.

 A part of the AMT could represent a prepayment of tax and be used as a tax credit in a later year.
-Part of minimum tax credits that are more than three years old could be refundable for tax year 2007 through 2012, but severe limitations apply.
+Part of minimum tax credits that were more than three years old could be refundable for tax years 2007 through 2012, but severe limitations applied.
+The refundable minimum tax credit has expired and is no longer available.

 Many taxpayers who prepare their own income tax returns and some tax return preparers have ignored the AMT because they aren't aware of it, don't understand it, or believe it doesn't apply.
-However, we are finding the tax applies more and more often, including middle class taxpayers.
+Making the computation is still critically important when a taxpayer has a minimum tax credit carryover.
+The lowest alternative minimum tax rate is 26% while the lowest regular tax rate is 10%.
+It's still possible to unexpectedly owe the tax.

 We consider the AMT important to consider when preparing income tax returns and in tax planning computations.
 When the tax situation is planned in advance, you can avoid wasting deductions disallowed under the AMT.
 You can also prepare in advance for the cash required to pay the tax, be sure estimated tax payment requirements are met, and plan to use minimum tax credits.

-Now is an excellent time for planning your tax situation for 2007.
-Call Michael Gray at 408-918-3161 to find out if we are the right CPAs for you.
+Now is an excellent time for planning your tax situation for 2018.
+Call Thi Nguyen, CPA at 408-286-7400, extension 206 to find out if Koehler & Associates CPAs, Inc. are the right CPAs for you.

 For more information about the alternative minimum tax, visit our FAQ page.
 Have employee stock options?
 You may also be interested in The Amazing Disappearing AMT Credit.